 Do More Marketing

-This may sound counter-intuitive, but it is not.
-With costs an issue for everyone, it is likely that households are going to look around for other suppliers.
-In good times, households will rely on the handyman, builder or cleaner they usually use because it is convenient, but in more difficult times they will do a Google search or ask around, and get two or three quotes to see if there is a better best price in the market.
+Doing more marketing may sound counter-intuitive, but it is not.
+In good times, households will rely on the handyman, builder or cleaner they usually use because it is convenient.
+However, with costs an issue for everyone, it is likely that households are going to look around for other suppliers.
+They will do a Google search or ask around, and try to see if there is a better best price in the market.

 This is an opportunity for you to pick up business if you improve your marketing.
-Start by making sure you have an SEO optimized website or at least a social media presence in place and post regularly, join forums and groups to comment and offer advice, get Google My Business Listing up-to-date and ring around your clients to try and get them to give you a review.
-All these items – apart from the website and you can set up a basic site for a limited amount of money using a platform like Wix – will only cost you your time.
+Start by making sure you have an SEO optimized website or at least a social media presence in place.
+Then to promote your business post regularly, join forums and groups to comment and offer advice.
+In addition, get your Google My Business Listing up-to-date and ring around your clients to try and get them to give you a review.
+All these items – apart from the website – will only cost you your time.

 Even better do some Facebook and Google ads, you won’t suddenly get billed for more than you expected if you set a budget.